Princess Jieyou and the First Female Diplomat Feng Liao in the History of China

-Jieyou's daughters had happy lives with their respectable and honorable husbands, and made contributions in disseminating Han’s culture to countries they lived.
+Princess Jieyou's daughters had happy lives with their respectable and honorable husbands and contributed to disseminating Han culture to the countries they lived in.

-Her grandchildren who came back to Han with her, then enjoyed their lives there and blended into Han since after.
+Her grandchildren, who came back to the Han with her, enjoyed their lives there and blended into the Han Empire.

-The Jieyou's first grandson, who inherited the throne in Wusun, was weak; then he lost power and control to the king of that smaller Wusun, the brother of the Mad King.
+Jieyou's first grandson, who inherited the throne of Wusun, was a weak monarch that gradually lost power and control to other nobles.

-Princess Jieyou and Diplomat Feng Liao, they changed and influenced countless people's lives in the history of China, just like many other intelligent male heroes.
+Princess Jieyou and Diplomat Feng Liao changed and influenced countless people's lives in the history of China, just like many other intelligent male heroes.